Video shows brutal beating of teen outside California high school - NewsBreak

 The video shows a group of teens hitting and kicking another boy as he’s curled up on the ground.

 “They’re stomping on his head, my son is on the floor in a fetal position,” the student’s mother, Martha Payan, said.
 “I see a couple of students … his cousin is trying to get involved to try to separate and they won’t allow him to.
-One of the individuals comes to him with a knife and tells him if he comes close, then he’s going to get it too.”Video shows coyote attack toddler in broad daylight
+One of the individuals comes to him with a knife and tells him if he comes close, then he’s going to get it too.”Court Docs: Terre Haute man charged in 2022 shooting pleads not guilty

 Payan said she was at work Wednesday when she got a call from another parent saying her 14-year-old son, a freshman at Patriot High School in Jurupa Valley, had been beaten.